ClassOrg-Data-Sci-F2024/L1FR-L2ES-Effect/final_report.md

 ![plot 3](L1FR-L2ES-Effect_files/PLOT_COUNTRYVSCORRECT.png)

 Plot 3 shows that those who are from France had the most correct productions of the periphrastic future in French.
-Although interesting, it was Canada that had a significant effect on the correctness according to the logistic regression.
+Although interestingly, it was Canada that had a significant effect on the correctness according to the logistic regression.
+This is most likely due to the fact that Canada has both French and English as official languages, meaning there is more knowledge and experience that can be combined to have a larger effect compared to a country that only speaks one of the two languages.

 ![plot 4](L1FR-L2ES-Effect_files/PLOT_WHEREVSCORRECT.png)